lexibank/tlopo/out/vol2/chapter7.md

 <a id="p-213"></a>

 PMP terms were of the form _&ast;ma-_ + ROOT.
 Blust (ACD) concludes that PMP had a classic three-term colour system, i.e. terms for black, white and red.
-Other terms were derived from terms for natural objects or, in the case of ‘green’, unripeness (see vol. 1, p.155).
+Other terms were derived from terms for natural objects or, in the case of ‘green’, unripeness (see [vol.1,155](../contributions/1-6#p-155)).
 The same comments evidently applied to POc.
 The three PMP terms were _&ast;ma-_ qitem ‘black, dark in colour’, _&ast;ma-iRaq_ ‘red’, and _&ast;ma-putiq_ ‘white, light in colour’.
 The first two are continued in POc _&ast;maqeto(m)_ and POc _&ast;meRaq_.
 Until recently, I thought that _&ast;ma-putiq_ had been lost in POc and replaced by a plethora of terms, but two reflexes have been found.

 <table id="2-7-4-None-213-POc-maqetom-a">
 <tr>